 The buttons are on the bottom of the right earcup, they’re a bit small but very sturdy and well built.
 The ANC can be turned on and off using a physical switch near the volume buttons, which is more convenient and contributes to a more ergonomic design of the overall button layout, preventing accidental wrong presses.

-The earcups also can be folded into the headphone, making it more compact when put inside the pouch for traveling.
+The earcups also can be folded into the headphone, making them more compact when put inside the pouch for traveling.
 I would have wanted a proper hardshell case though so that I wouldn’t have to worry about throwing it into a stuffed backpack every now and then.

 The H21 won’t shake loose when banging your head to rock music, but would also not apply too much pressure on your head that it would need adjustments every few minutes.
 They also don’t weigh too much on my head, so there aren’t any hot spots on my head.

-The oblong-shaped ear cups were also a good design choice since it would help ensure that the earpads wouldn’t touch any part of the ears when the H21’s are on.
+The oblong-shaped ear cups were also a good design choice since they would help ensure that the earpads wouldn’t touch any part of the ears when the H21’s are on.
 Overall, these are comfortable enough to wear for long periods of time.

 When the H21 is going to be used for long haul flights, or long commutes, the Active Noise Cancelling feature will be useful.
-Engine noise from planes, trains, and buses, tend to be of the lower frequencies, and the H21 was able to filter out the right frequencies to do a good job of isolating you from all the noise around when in a longer commute.
+Engine noise from planes, trains, and buses, tends to be of the lower frequencies, and the H21 was able to filter out the right frequencies to do a good job of isolating you from all the noise around when in a longer commute.

 The sound quality changes a bit though when the noise canceling is on.
 With ANC on, it feels like my ears are suddenly in a very empty space as if I were in a vacuum.
 It feels like my ears are being pulled out a little, so ANC might be a little bit too much for some who are more sensitive to this.
 I personally don’t quite like the noise canceling on unless it’s absolutely necessary.